-Rev. Anna Golladay is the Senior Director of Communications and Marketing at Convergence.
+Rev. Anna Golladay (she/her) is the Senior Director of Communications and Marketing at Convergence.
 Anna has served as associate pastor in the United Methodist Church.
 Her ministry is under girded by social justice and the inequity that exists both in and outside the church’s walls.
 She is diligent in her advocacy for full inclusion for all persons in the United Methodist church.
+She is a protest chaplain and engages in embodiments of justice – in the streets and offices of power.
 She is an entrepreneur, running a small online-based apparel shop called Bias & Bourbon and social enterprise, Work of Place.
-She spends free time as an avid football and hockey fan and life-partner to Mike Krigbaum, a small-animal veterinarian.
+She spends free time as an avid football and hockey fan and with life-partner to Mike, a small-animal veterinarian.

 Rev. Dr. Anna Hall

 Rev. Dr. Anna Hall is an ordained Baptist minister who has coordinated programs and conducted research in churches, nonprofits, and universities.
 In her work as Director of Research and Development for the Convergence, she curates a library of cutting edge resources for members; conducts onboarding and evaluation/quality improvement efforts for our reVision church renewal platform; draws ib the latest research from across the fields of religious practice, organizational development, and adult learning to inform product development and implementation; and coordinates grant-based fundraising.
 She holds a Master of Divinity from Candler School of Theology, Emory University, a Master of Public Administration from Valdosta State University, and a Ph.D. from the University of Georgia, where her research focused on congregations experiencing a change in pastors.